-Project: Improve forecast accuracy to reduce inventory, and improve return on working capital and customer service
+Project: Improve forecast accuracy to enable reductions in inventory and improve return on working capital and customer service.

 Solutions/Services: Terra Technology Demand Sensing and Multi-Enterprise Inventory Optimization

-Business Impact: The company cut several days of stock, freeing cash and improving return on working capital, while enhancing customer service.
+Business Impact: The company was able to cut several days of stock, freeing cash and improving return on working capital while enhancing customer service.
 By shifting the S&OP process from balancing volume to balancing value, the company improved financial performance by identifying and focusing efforts on SKU-level financial and supply chain metrics that drive profitable returns.